iamfortune/Fuel-Quickstart/README.md

 - **Feedback Mechanism:** Designed to give users immediate and clear feedback on their actions' outcomes.
 Success messages confirm correct operations, while error messages help users understand what went wrong, improving user experience.

 - **Disconnect Wallet Functionality:** Added a disconnect button to allow users to securely disconnect their wallets when they are done interacting with the application, enhancing privacy and security.
 This also allows a user to connect with a different wallet.

+### Additional Information
+You can find a deployed version of the  application [here](https://fuel-quickstart-ui.netlify.app/).